NethsaraD/NethsaraD/README.md

 # Hey, I'm Nethsara! 👋

-I'm an IT student at SLIIT University, Sri Lanka, born in 2003.
+I'm an IT student at the Sri Lanka Institute of Information Technology, born in 2003.
 I have a strong passion for technology and all things related to it.
 From coding to exploring the latest tech trends, I'm always excited to dive into the world of bits and bytes.

 ## 🌟 What I'm About